-What to Do If Your Child is Having a Problem in School
+What to Do If Your Middle Schooler is Having A Problem in School

-5 ooner or later, almost every child will face a problem in school.
-Perhaps it's a subject or skill he can't seem to master.
+Sooner or later, almost every child will face a problem in school.
+During middle school, it can seem like a new problem occurs every other day.
+Perhaps it's a skill your child can't seem to master.
 Maybe it's a behavior issue.
 It could be homework or trouble getting along with a teacher.
 It might be a problem with other students.